-- 3 bits as defined by Tables 7.3.1.1.2-8/9/10/11, if transform precoder is disabled, dmrs-Type=1, and maxLength=1, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;
+- 3 bits as defined by Tables 7.3.1.1.2-8/9/10/11, if transform precoder is disabled, dmrs-Type=1, dmrs-TypeEnh is not configured, and maxLength=1, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;

-- 4 bits as defined by Tables 7.3.1.1.2-12/13/14/15, if transform precoder is disabled, dmrs-Type=1, and maxLength=2, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;
+- 4 bits as defined by Tables 7.3.1.1.2-12/13/14/15, if transform precoder is disabled, dmrs-Type=1, dmrs-TypeEnh is not configured, and maxLength=2, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;

-- 4 bits as defined by Tables 7.3.1.1.2-16/17/18/19, if transform precoder is disabled, dmrs-Type=2, and maxLength=1, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;
+- 4 bits as defined by Tables 7.3.1.1.2-16/17/18/19, if transform precoder is disabled, dmrs-Type=2, dmrs-TypeEnh is not configured, and maxLength=1, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;

-- 5 bits as defined by Tables 7.3.1.1.2-20/21/22/23, if transform precoder is disabled, dmrs-Type=2, and maxLength=2, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook.
+- 5 bits as defined by Tables 7.3.1.1.2-20/21/22/23, if transform precoder is disabled, dmrs-Type=2, dmrs-TypeEnh is not configured, and maxLength=2, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook.

+- 4 bits as defined by Tables 7.3.1.1.2-38/39/40/40A/41, if transform precoder is disabled, dmrs-Type=1, dmrs-TypeEnh is configured, and maxLength=1, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;

+- 5 bits as defined by Tables 7.3.1.1.2-46/47/48/48A/49, if transform precoder is disabled, dmrs-Type=1, dmrs-TypeEnh is configured, and maxLength=2, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;

+- 5 bits as defined by Tables 7.3.1.1.2-54/55/56/56A/57, if transform precoder is disabled, dmrs-Type=2, dmrs-TypeEnh is configured, and maxLength=1, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook;

+- 6 bits as defined by Tables 7.3.1.1.2-62/63/64/64A/65, if transform precoder is disabled, dmrs-Type=2, dmrs-TypeEnh is configured, and maxLength=2, and the value of rank is determined according to the SRS resource indicator field if the higher layer parameter txConfig = nonCodebook and according to the Precoding information and number of layers field if the higher layer parameter txConfig = codebook.